-Cohort analysis is an analytical method which unlike general tracking of metrics allows one to see the behaviour of various groups of users more clearly.
-It reveals if buying traffic was profitable, if product changes affect users’ engagement in a positive way, and if marketing activities led to better monetisation or not.
+Cohort analysis is an analytical method that unlike general tracking of metrics allows one to see the behavior of various groups of users more clearly.
+It reveals if buying traffic was profitable if product changes affect users’ engagement in a positive way, and if marketing activities led to better monetization or not.

 - learn what “cohort analysis” and “cohorts” are and how they are formed;